 - Language of disorder, such as the verb "clutch" or "thrust off" emphasise the instability of the building, and personify its desperation to stay upright. - The key symbolism is the egg this symbolises faith and new life.
 Placing them in this vulnerable position is a leap of faith that reveals courage and a belief in a better future. - Contrast between light and dark that conveys the edge of danger in which they live as opposed to their innocence in this situation.

-Key Themes: Sense of place
+- Given Sense of place

 - □ Faith, belief and worship

 - Innocence and goodness versus danger and darkness

-- Good to compare with:

 -  London

-- The Soldier, Sonnet 43
+- □ The Soldier, Sonnet 43

 - □ Some aspects of The Prelude (place)